kuetemeier/gulp-tasks-common/README.md

 Options:

 ```
-  # array of sourcefiles to be jshint'ed
+  # array of sourcefiles to be jshinted
   src : [
     "**/*.js",
     "!test/tool/**/*",